 Most of the items that don’t have a value-added tax applied to them fall into a few distinct groups.

 - Goods and services that are in the public interest, like medical care and social services

 - Financial and insurance services

 Let’s take medical care as an example to illustrate how the charges are handled.
 The service provider will be paying input VAT on goods and services it purchases.
 The organisation pays input charges on its ambulances, administrative supplies, and hospital furniture and fittings.
 However, the service provider can’t charge VAT on the final service it offers, which is medical care.
 As a result, the final price charged to the customer, the patient in this instance, includes a hidden value-added tax charge that isn’t accounted for.

 Businesses offering goods of significant public interest can’t charge any value-added tax, and they also cannot deduct or recover their input charges.
 However, these offerings are mostly VAT-exempt when offered by public institutions and only in some cases when private institutions or charities provide them.
-For more information about the treatment depending on the item, check out this page.

 Difference between zero-rating and exemptions

 There are common misconceptions between zero-rating and exemptions, and to clear these doubts, it’s important to understand the different types of items with exceptions.

 - Items without the right to deduct (e.g. most public goods and services)

 - Items with the right to deduct (e.g. exports and intra-EU sales)